CryptoGreekCafe/yiimp-1/README.md

 ### Welcome To Dirty Harry Github!

-### This fork of YiiMP is designed to work with Dirty Harry Yiimp Server Installer program.
+### This fork of YiiMP is designed to work with Crypto Greek Cafe Server Installer program.
 ### Trying to install this on a server not built by this installer will cause crashes !

-#### Please go to https://github.com/DirtyHarryDev/Yiimp-Server-Installer for the installer.
+#### Please go to https://github.com/CryptoGreekCafe/Yiimp-Server-Installer for the installer.

 ## Changes to this fork include but not limited to: